 Written documentation may be required of the student in support of the reclassification request.
 A questionnaire to determine financial independence must be submitted with the petition for reclassification.
-Determination of financial independence is not required for students who have been appointed to serve as graduate student teaching assistants, graduate student research assistants, or graduate student teaching associates and who were classified as non-residents by the University of California, the California State University, or another community college District (Education Code Section 68044).
+Determination of financial independence is not required for students who were classified as non-residents by the University of California, the California State University, or another community college District (Education Code Section 68044).